tolgaozgun/minecraft-craft-widget/README.md

 # Minecraft Craft Widget

-A single-file, embeddable React widget that displays a searchable grid of Minecraft items/blocks with crafting recipes and usage information.
+A standalone React application that displays a searchable grid of Minecraft items/blocks with crafting recipes and usage information.

 ## Features